bittenbybytes/LaserGun/LaserGunDetector/Visual Studio/README.txt

-The Visual Studio Solution for the Windows build goes here
+The Visual Studio Solution for the Windows build

+Download OpenCV 2.4.10 and install to C:/OpenCV to be able to compile